01 of 12

-You'll need measuring cups, liquid measuring cup, cheese grater, wooden spoon or silicone spatula, rice cooker.
+To make risotto in a rice cooker, you'll need measuring cups, a liquid measuring cup, cheese grater, wooden spoon or silicone spatula, and, of course, a rice cooker.

 Saute the Aromatics

-First, set your rice cooker to "Quick Cook" or "Regular" and let the surface of the rice cooker pot heat up for a minute or two.
+A risotto recipe begins with sauteeing the aromatics in olive oil or butter.
+To do this in a rice cooker, set it to "Quick Cook" or "Regular" and let the surface of the rice cooker pot heat up for 1 to 2 minutes.

 Add the butter or olive oil to the pot and use a wooden spoon or a silicone spatula to spread it across the surface of the pot.

 When the oil is heated, add the aromatics and coat with the oil.
 Sauté, stirring occasionally, until softened and translucent.
 This should take about 4 to 5 minutes.Continue to 4 of 12 below.

 Add the White Wine